MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/faqs-transition-unified-interface.md

 Our first recommendation is to check the transition portal (<https://runone.powerappsportals.com/>) as this will be the single source of truth for all of your environments.
 If the date is updated, then it is highly likely that our communication system sent the message before we updated the communications list.

-If the date in the portal isn’t updated to your new date, raise a support request following your standard procedure.
+If the date in the portal isn't updated to your new date, raise a support request following your standard procedure.

 Only admin-approved dates will be transitioned.